mozilla/marketplace-docs/docs/topics/package.rst

 Preload a New Package in Firefox OS
 -----------------------------------

+For steps 4 to 8, we have a
+`helper script to download the package and generate Etags <https://github.com/mozilla/zamboni/blob/master/scripts/gaia_package.py>`_.

 These directions assume you have forked `gaia <https://github.com/mozilla-b2g/gaia/>`_.

 1) `File a bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox%20OS&component=Gaia>`_